-Canon 1D X Mark II versus Olympus E-M1 II
+Canon 1D X Mark II vs Olympus E-M1 II

-The Canon EOS-1D X Mark II and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in February 2016 and September 2016.
+The Canon EOS-1D X Mark II and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in February 2016 and September 2016.
 The 1DX Mark II is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DX Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on a full frame (1DX Mark II) and a Four Thirds (E-M1 II) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (54 percent) than the Canon 1D X Mark II.
 Moreover, the E-M1 II is substantially lighter (62 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX Mark II) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.